 While music has played the driving force in his business career, Otha “Vakseen” Davis IIIʼs passion for the arts has served as his key to sanity in the fast paced entertainment industry.
-Drawing inspiration from women, emotions, and popular culture, his mixed medium paintings have been sold to collectors and art enthusiasts throughout Los Angeles and the Southeast region of the U.S. While heʼs only been on the art scene at a professional level since January 2012, Otha has been selected for 13 solo exhibitions and over 15 group exhibitions in venues like Art Share LA, Noho Art Gallery, Santa Clarita City Hall, Norbertellen Gallery, Larrabee Sound Studios, Aquarium of the Pacific and Atlantaʼs Emerging Art Scene Gallery, amongst others.
-His work has also been selected and featured in over 30 art and literary magazines and been sold to collectors and art enthusiasts throughout the U.S.
+Drawing inspiration from women, emotions, and popular culture, his paintings deal with the theme of female identity and evolve around society's idolization of beauty, the enhancements women endure to obtain this level of "perfection" and the impact this has on the female species.
+Vakseen has been selected for 13 solo exhibitions and over 15 group exhibitions in venues like Art Share LA, Noho Art Gallery, Venice Arts, Santa Clarita City Hall, Norbertellen Gallery, Larrabee Sound Studios and Atlantaʼs Emerging Art Scene Gallery, amongst others.
+His work has also been selected and featured in over 35 art and literary magazines and been sold to collectors and art enthusiasts throughout the U.S.

 As a creative mind, the arts have played a major role in my life from a young age.
 I grew up overweight, so I wasn’t always the most confident.
 It wasn’t like I was a hermit or anything, but I was insecure.
 I was also never really allowed to have a voice so I didn’t really express myself until I was older.
 When you can’t find the words to say or aren’t allowed to express your innermost thoughts and feelings, it’s crazy how creativity can serve as an emotional release.
 Art has always played the role of my therapist and helped me maintain sanity in this crazy world.
 Ironically, that same insecurity would serve as a major inspiration and subject matter years later in my paintings.